PINOC from viggle.ai is an online single camera Video to Mocap application.

 My tests with this app so far have been quite positive.

-Here is another mocap I made for a real project I was working.
+Here is another mocap I made for a real project I was working on.
 I wanted to get the best possible result so I uploaded the same footage to several Video to Mocap services, including some paid ones like Autodesk Flow Studio.
 In the end, I chose the result from PINOC to use in my work.

 Keep in mind that these results are not conclusive.
 Single camera mocap is a “guesstimation game” so some apps will work well on some videos and not so well on others.